glop102/RSSTorrentAutomator/README.md

 processing_steps_variable | string | Switch to processing the step list in the varaible name given as the argument.
 (Be carefule of recursion) retrieve_torrent_name     |        | Gets the name of the torrent from the server and stores it in variable named "torrent_name" regex_parse               |string,string,string | Applies a regular expression to a variable and stores it in another variable.
-The order of arguments is (SourceVarName,RegularExpression,DestinationVarName), The source variable must exist, but the destination can be new.
+The order of arguments is (SourceVarName,RegularExpression,DestinationVarName), The source variable must exist, but the destination can be new. set_feed_var              | string,string | Save a value when processing a torrent to the feed that a torrent came from.
+First string is the variable name.
+Second string is the value to set. (eg set_feed_var(last_downloaded_epNum,%episode_num%) ) branch_if_vars_equal      | string,string,string | It compares the values of two arguments and if they are the same, it will jump to the processing steps in the variable of the third argument.
+If a variable name does not exist, then it will not take the branch.

 ### String Varaible Expansion